octo-technology/OpenTezos/docs/explorer/private-indexer.md

 tzindex

 ```
-// TODO: Is the last 'tzindex' above correct?
+//TODO: Is the last 'tzindex' above correct?
 Isn't it missing a $ or some ./ ?

 A _TzIndex_ binary is created in the same directory.
 The indexer can now watch the private network with this command: